github/explore/topics/tailwind/index.md

 topic: tailwind
 url: https://tailwindcss.com/
 ---
-Tailwind is an utility-first CSS framework for rapid UI development written in PostCSS and configured through JavaScript, which means it’s highly customizable by design.
+Tailwind is an utility-first CSS framework for rapid UI development written in PostCSS and configured through JavaScript, making it highly customizable by design.
 Tailwind doesn’t have a default theme nor built-in UI components.
 This means it has no opinion about how your site should look and doesn’t impose design decisions that can be difficult to undo.